Architecture of Individuation (AOI)

 Stapp (2011) argued that consciousness plays a role in quantum actualization, but framed it as a specific mechanism (consciousness causes collapse).
 The formal signature observation differs: it does not propose a mechanism but identifies a categorical relationship between what formalism can reach and what it must leave open.

-What this essay adds to these precedents: the explicit structural argument that outcome-level openness is what a formalism should exhibit if reality includes an interior dimension formalism cannot capture — not a coincidence or a mystery, but a structural prediction.
-The formalism is open precisely where interiority would operate, because interiority is what formalism, by its nature, cannot reach.
+What this essay adds to these precedents is modest but specific: the explicit framing of outcome-level openness as what a formalism should exhibit if reality includes an interior dimension formalism cannot capture — and the explicit acknowledgment that this framing produces a coherence point rather than a proof.

 The Structural Limit

 This is not a failure of imagination or rigor.
 It is a structural limit intrinsic to any explanatory framework that begins within the domain it seeks to explain.
-The categories are generated by individuation; they describe individuation well; they cannot transcend individuation.
+The categories are generated by individuation; they describe individuation; they cannot transcend individuation.

 Every Framework Terminates